-A store design and shopping app that work together to engage, inspire, and help you find the perfect jeans.
-The retail store includes places to work, linger and connect with the brand for a more streamlined, interactive, and hands-on shopping trip.
+A store design and shopping app that work together to inspire and help users find the perfect jeans, their way.
+For a more streamlined and personalized shopping trip, the store is designed with interconnected zones for customers to work, linger and connect with the brand.

 What makes someone visit a physical store and want to return?
 By researching retail theory and design I recognized six best practices important for successful, engaging retail spaces.